FROM ONE HOT TUB FAN TO ANOTHER, I SIMPLY LOVE HOT TUBS! CATCH UP ON MY BLOGS HERE!

 Power Supply Issues

 Your spa’s electrical system can be quite particular about its power needs.
 The biggest red flag?
-When your spa trips the Ground Fault Circuit Interrupter (GFCI) outlet, especially during heating.
+A trip of the Ground Fault Circuit Interrupter (GFCI) outlet, especially during heating, is a common issue.
 And here’s a heads up – switching to regular 20-amp outlets won’t solve those pesky electrical gremlins.
+The GFCI/RCD must be tested before each use of the Intex spa to ensure it is functioning properly.

 Water Flow Problems

 Did you know water flow troubles top the chart for spa shutdowns?
 That dreaded E90 error code is your spa’s way of saying “Help!
 I can’t breathe!” – meaning water isn’t flowing properly.
+Intex hot tubs may display error code E90 if there is no water flowing through the system.
 Here’s what might be clogging things up:

 • Filter cartridges throwing a fit